tabekawa/Thermodynamics_MouseLiver/README.md

 ## Mouse

-The input .mat file for the analysis performed in Abekawa et al. is in this directory.
+The input .mat file for the analysis performed in Abekawa *et al*. is in this directory.

 ## Supplementary data files

-The .xlsx files containing the information on kinetic parameter (Michaelis-Menten constant and turnover number) distributions used for FCC calculation and the FCC values generated in Abekawa et al. are in this directory.
+The .xlsx files containing the information on kinetic parameter (Michaelis-Menten constant and turnover number) distributions used for FCC calculation and the FCC values generated in Abekawa *et al*. are in this directory.

 # Guidance on running code